Donald Trump, Who Has Record Low Approval Rating, Trolls French President For 'Very Low Approval Rating'

 “The problem is that Emmanuel suffers from a very low Approval Rating in France, 26%, and an unemployment rate of almost 10%.
 He was just trying to get onto another subject,” Trump wrote on his Twitter account, adding that “there is no country more Nationalist than France.”

 Trump is correct that Macron currently suffers from a 26 percent approval rating, as of a poll released October 31, according to Politico.
-But what Trump did not say is that French presidents n recent years have all been hit by similarly low approval ratings.
+But what Trump did not say is that French presidents in recent years have all been hit by similarly low approval ratings.

 In October of 2013, then-President Francois Hollande also hit what was then a French record low of 26 percent approval, according to The Guardian newspaper.

-In fact, 18 months in to his term — the same point where Macron now stands — Hollande registered a 21 percent approval rating, while Hollande’s predecessor Nicolas Sarkozy had a better, but still disastrous 39 percent approval rating, according to Politico.
+In fact, 18 months into his term — the same point where Macron now stands — Hollande registered a 21 percent approval rating, while Hollande’s predecessor Nicolas Sarkozy had a better, but still disastrous 39 percent approval rating, according to Politico.

 While Trump’s approval rating in the United States remains higher than Macron’s in France, Trump’s own rating languishes at a record low.
-His current average rating, in the FiveThirtyEight.com average, stands at 41.8 percent.
+His current average rating, in the FiveThirtyEight average, stands at 41.8 percent.
 That’s lower at the same point in his term than any previous United States president since approval rating polls were first taken in 1945.
 In fact, a Gallup poll released on Monday showed Trump with a dismal 38 percent approval rating.

 In a Pew Research poll last week of American confidence in world leaders, Macron ranked number one, with 59 percent of Americans saying they have confidence in Macron “to handle world affairs.”
 Japanese Prime Minister Shinzo Abe (57 percent) and German Chancellor Angela Merkel (55 percent) ranked third, followed by Trump.
 Less than half of all Americans, 48 percent said they have confidence in Trump on the world stage.